 These medicines can help when people see or hear things, or believe things that are not true.
 But they can also have side effects (things that come from taking a medicine but are not part of the treatment).
 These medicines may cause a small increase in the risk of death.
 So it's important to only use them when needed.
 And only if they help.
-Other ways to handle problems with dementia should be tried first.
+Other ways to handle behavioral and psychological symptoms of dementia should be tried first.